Jamf-Concepts/Setup-Manager/Docs/JamfSchool-Setup.md

 * Navigate to the downloaded Jamf Setup Manager Package and drag into the window
 * Once uploaded click **Save** (no need to scope anything at this point)

----

-###Prepare Jamf School In House macOS Apps, VPP Apps and Configurations
+### Prepare Jamf School In House macOS Apps, VPP Apps and Configurations
----

 Setup Manager can "watch" for items in a particular file path on the volume.
 This is a great way to check if an app installed via VPP or In House macOS Apps (custom packages) are installed before moving on to the next action.

 If you intend to "watch" for an item in your Setup Manager workflow ensure to scope the app(s) in the convential way.